XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 ```

-Once your have your truffle-config.js file ready it's time to migrate this contract to XDC network.
+Once your have your truffle-config.js file ready, it's time to migrate this contract to the XDC network.
 Run this command:

 ```bash
 truffle migrate --network apothem or truffle migrate --network xinfin
 ```
-this should be the output:
+This should be the output:

 ![Screenshot_14](https://user-images.githubusercontent.com/34518489/195974665-a6a4638f-5d06-4016-9fec-40fa97d80552.png)